mattjhayes/PlantUML-Examples/README.md

 # PlantUML-Examples
-Examples of PlantUML code to generate 'Diagrams-as-Code'

-This repo is (slowly) under construction...
+This repo has examples of PlantUML code and diagrams, along with some coding hints and a few other bits and pieces.

 ## Diagram Types